Heri-K/eportfolio/README.md

 One of the functions that can be improved upon is "sell".
 Right now, the program asks the user for the input on symbol, price and qunatity in the beggining, but only then checks if said symbol exists.
 It will still throw an error if the symbol doesn't exists, but it would be more efficent and more user-friendly to:
- - ask for symbol, check if investement with such symbol exists, if so, then aks for new price and quantity
- - if price is not given(field left blank), assume we are using same price as current
+ - ask for symbol, check if investement with such symbol exists, if so, then aks for new price and quantity ~~ - if price is not given(field left blank), assume we are using same price as current~~ Implemented
  - and, if the investement with a matching symbol is not found, throw an error, instead of aksing for more inputs and onlythen throwingan error

 Another function that can be improved on is "update". as of now, user needs to enter each price manually.
 My idea is:
- - if input field is left blank, keep the price as the original,
+~~ - if input field is left blank, keep the price as the original,~~ Implemented

 Last function to improve on is "search".
 As of now, it only searches for the exact case-insenstitive matches, which includes punctuation.
 So, "apple" and "Apple" would be considered a match, but "Inc" and "Inc." not.
  - Plan on implementing where the program ignores punctuation and checks the words, and hopefully "Inc" and "Inc." match.